siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 ![reasoning_movie](reasoning_movie.webp)

-> In another article, I used the same graph to demostrate the application of more graph databases and graph algorithms in recommendation systems.
-If you are interested, please read: https://siwei.io/recommendation-system-with-graphdb/.
+> In another article, I used the same graph to demonstrate the application of more graph databases and graph algorithms in recommendation systems.
+If you are interested, please read https://siwei.io/recommendation-system-with-graphdb/.

 ## Summary

 When we plan to leverage graph databases for massive data to transform knowledge and analyze insights, the first step is often to transform, process, and model multiple data sources into graph data.
-For beginners who have no idea where to start, a feasible idea is to start from all relevant information, to picture the most concerned relationship, and then to list the vertices that can be obtained, as well as the required perpertices attached.
+For beginners who have no idea where to start, a feasible idea is to start from all relevant information, picture the most concerning relationship, and then list the vertices that can be obtained and the required properties attached.
 After determining the initial modeling, you can use the ETL tool to clean the original data, ETL into table structure which will be mapped to the graph, and finally, use the import tool to import NebulaGraph for further model iterations.

 With the help of dbt, we can version control, test, iterate our modeling and data transformation, and gradually evolve and enrich the constructed knowledge graph with grace.